 If you’re spending your summer pregnant, staying cool is a top priority—not to mention the comfort that can be found in floating weightless in a swimming pool.

 So when the temperatures start to rise, get yourself and your bump to the pool sporting one of the best maternity bathing suits in our guide.

 How to Make the Best of a Maternity Bathing Suit

 Here in the Midwest, the summers can get so hot and during my third pregnancy, when my then-toddler daughters wanted to play outside, I knew the last place I wanted to be was the playground under the August sun.
-Instead, we spent a ton of time at the pool.
+Instead, we spent a ton of time at the pool and using toddler pools and water tables at home.
 And, as embarrassing as this is to admit, I wore a T-shirt and bikini bottoms instead of actual maternity swimwear every single time.